ibm-mas/ansible-devops/docs/playbooks/lite-visualinspection-roks.md

 - `MAS_CONFIG_DIR` Directory where generated config files will be saved (you may also provide pre-generated config files here)
 - `SLS_LICENSE_ID` The license ID must match the license file available in `$MAS_CONFIG_DIR/entitlement.lic`
 - `SLS_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)
-- `BAS_CONTACT_MAIL` Defines the email for person to contact for BAS
+- `UDS_CONTACT_MAIL` Defines the email for person to contact for UDS
-- `BAS_CONTACT_FIRSTNAME` Defines the first name of the person to contact for BAS
+- `UDS_CONTACT_FIRSTNAME` Defines the first name of the person to contact for UDS
-- `BAS_CONTACT_LASTNAME` Defines the last name of the person to contact for BAS
+- `UDS_CONTACT_LASTNAME` Defines the last name of the person to contact for UDS

 ## Optional environment variables
 - `IBMCLOUD_RESOURCEGROUP` creates an IBM Cloud resource group to be used, if none is passed, `Default` resource group will be used.